GetStream/stream-chat-android/docusaurus/docs/Android/04-guides/04-theming.md

 It is not possible to change the tint of icons, it is necessary to change the Drawable if a different color is desired.

-Views can be customized by two ways: `TransformStyle` object or by the attributes of the View in the XML.
+Views can be customized by two ways: `TransformStyle` object or by the attributes of the View in the XML, as described in the next section.

 ## Global Styling